Zach Wilson helps No. 22 BYU rout Louisiana Tech 45-14

 THE TAKEAWAY

 Louisiana Tech: The Bulldogs kept BYU corralled for a quarter but could not generate enough offense to have a realistic shot at an upset.
-Aside from one big first-quarter scoring play, Louisiana Tech struggled to move the ball against the Cougars when it mattered.
+Aside from one big first-quarter scoring play, Louisiana Tech struggled to move the ball.

 BYU: Once again, the Cougars imposed their will against an overmatched opponent.
 BYU scored on six consecutive drives from the second to the fourth quarter.
 Defensively, the Cougars forced six straight punts over the same stretch.